RyanLamansky/dotnet-shared-action/README.md

 A simple C# class that allows multiple concurrent requests for the same operation to run that operation just once and share the result.
 It's intended to be used in systems that expect real-time results but want to avoid the waste that comes with concurrent processing of the same input.

-If a longer-term cache is needed, this class can be combined with a dedicated cache service to ensure only one request to the source when the cache expires while under high load.
+The more concurrent requests, the greater the benefit: this solution thrives under intense load tests.

+This _is not_ a cache: once an action is completed, the results are shared with everyone supplying the same input and discarded.

-The code is intended to be copied straight into your project.
+To use, copy SharedAction/SharedAction.cs directly into your project.